TMEM271

 Transmembrane protein 271, or TMEM271 is a protein in Homo sapiens encoded by the TMEM271 gene, located at 4p16.3 on the minus strand.
 The protein is located on the plasma membrane of cells and highly expressed in several regions of the brain.

 Gene

 Locus

-TMEM271 is located on chromosome 4 on the minus strand at 4p16.3, near the gene associated with Huntingon's Disease.
+TMEM271 is located on chromosome 4 on the minus strand at 4p16.3, near the gene associated with Huntington's Disease.

 Size

 The gene that encodes TMEM271 is 2,416 nucleotides long.
 The coding sequence spans from nucleotides 234 to 1391.

 mRNA

 Isoforms

 The gene has one exon, and a single protein transcript is produced, no isoforms.

 Protein

 Characteristics

 TMEM271 is 385 amino acids in length, and has a molecular weight of 39.1 kD.
 It is a basic protein with an estimated isoelectric point is 9.55.
 It is enriched in alanine, glycine, and arginine residues, and is deficient in methionine, asparagine, threonine, isoleucine, lysine, and glutamine residues.